The Standard Template Library (STL)

 • Store in set (define operator<)

-• Store in unordered_set (define hash)
+• Store in unordered_set (define a hash function)

-4. Iterator Practice
+4. Iterator practice

-• Write a function that accepts iterators (generic)
+• Write a generic function that accepts iterators

 • Implement a simple transform function using iterators